dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 (The classes ``<big-integer>`` and ``<double-integer>`` are implementation classes.
 You do not need to use them.)

 The modules in the Generic-Arithmetic library export ``<abstract-integer>`` with the name :drm:`<integer>`.
 They also export a full set of arithmetic operators that use instances of ``<abstract-integer>`` rather than instances of :drm:`<integer>` (in the Dylan library naming scheme).
 However, those operators just fall back to the Dylan library operators until you include an implementation library, such as Big-Integers, in your application.

-When you use the Big-Integers library, the arithmetic operators exported by Generic-Arithmetic are enhanced to extend their results to 64-bit integers.
+When you use the Big-Integers library, the arithmetic operators exported by Generic-Arithmetic are enhanced to extend their results to 128-bit integers on 64-bit machines or 64-bit integers on 32-bit machine architectures.
 If a result is small enough to fit in a Dylan library :drm:`<integer>`, it will be fitted into one.

 Note that the Generic-Arithmetic library uses the same naming conventions for arithmetic operators as used by the Dylan library.
 This